Pine Tree Taekwondo 7th Dan Senior Master Instructor

 - Seidokan Aikido: An Evolutionary Step was submitted to magazines in July 2003 but is yet unpublished.

-- The True forms of Song Moo Kwan Taekwondo, volume 1 (Chung Bong hyung: The True forms of Song Moo Kwan) is a step-by-step introduction to the first 3 hyungs in the series.
+- (Out of Print – June 2021) The True forms of Song Moo Kwan Taekwondo, volume 1 (Chung Bong hyung: The True forms of Song Moo Kwan) is a step-by-step introduction to the first 3 hyungs in the series.
 (2014)

-- The True forms of Song Moo Kwan Taekwondo, volume 2 (Chung Bong hyung: The True forms of Song Moo Kwan) is a step-by-step introduction to hyungs 4-6 in the series.
+- (Out of Print – June 2021) The True forms of Song Moo Kwan Taekwondo, volume 2 (Chung Bong hyung: The True forms of Song Moo Kwan) is a step-by-step introduction to hyungs 4-6 in the series.
 (2015)

 - Totally Taekwondo Magazine published Secret Applications Within Song Moo Kwan’s Hyungs in the January 2016, Issue 83 publishing.